-cnvkit.py heatmap $\star .\, cns$ -d
+cnvkit.py heatmap .cns -d

-A heatmap can also be drawn from bin-level $\log 2$ coverages or copy ratios (.cnn, .cnr), but this can be slow to render at the genome-wide level.
+A heatmap can also be drawn from bin-level log2 coverages or copy ratios (.cnn, .cnr), but this can be slow to render at the genome-wide level.
 Consider doing this with a smaller number of samples and only for one chromosome or chromosomal region at a time, using the -c option:

+'''

-cnvkit.py heatmap TR_9T.cnr -c chr12 cnvkit.py heatmap TR_9T.cnr -c chr7:125000000-145000000 cnvkit.py heatmap 'cat filenames.txt'
+cnvkit.py heatmap TR_9T.cnr -c chr12

+cnvkit.py heatmap TR_9T.cnr -c chr7:125000000-145000000

+'''

-If an output file name is not specified with the -0 option, an interactive matplotlib window will open, allowing you to select smaller regions, zoom in, and save the image as a PDF or PNG file.
+If an output file name is not specified with the $-\circ$ option, an interactive matplotlib window will open, allowing you to select smaller regions, zoom in, and save the image as a PDF or PNG file.